AustinBLawrence/austinblawrence/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "Integrative Anatomy Ph.D.
+Student"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "University of Missouri School of Medicine", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "frontmatter bio"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
-  "Computational Linguistics",
-  "Information Retrieval"
+  "Human Evolution",
+  "Pelvis & Lower Limb Evolution",
+  "Locomotor Biomechanics",
+  "Bone Functional Adaptation",
+  "Early Hominin Paleoecology",
+  "Ecological Morphology"
 ]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.